-Join Brian Bradley for an in-depth discussion in this video Using the force, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Using the force, part of Learning Particle Flow in 3ds Max 2013.

 One of the more challenging aspects of creating any kind…of simulation based effect inside a 3D application, is the need…to recreate the effect of natural forces on the objects,…or in our case the particles, that are inside the simulation.…You see, in the real world, if we wanted to film the burning of a piece of paper,…putting the process in its simplest form, all we…would need to do is point a camera at…the paper, ignite it, and then everything else would happen automatically.…